- Police Department

-The Police Department has received inquiries relating to increases in homeless/transient persons throughout town and specifically along the Santa Ana River.
+The Police Department frequently receives inquiries relating to the increased number of homeless/transient persons throughout the City.

-Fountain Valley Police Officers receive the latest Crisis Incident Training, where Officers become proficient in best practices including de-escalation techniques.
+Fountain Valley Police Officers receive the latest Crisis Intervention, Strategic Communication, and Mental Health Awareness training where Officers become proficient in best practices including de-escalation techniques.

-Overall, the City is actively partnering with businesses and sister agencies to pool resources and identify short and long-term solutions.
+The City is actively partnering with businesses and neighboring agencies to share resources and identify short and long-term solutions.

 FVPD is committed to protecting our City’s quality of life while respecting the Constitutional rights and dignity of all persons.